Sandile321/HTML-CSS/README.md

 <i>Since Monday, 12 February 2024</i>
 <h2>HTML Intro:</h2>

-HTML is responsible for marking up the content of a website.
+HTML is responsible for marking up the content of a website. <br>
-HTML structure is called a declarative language.
+HTML structure is called a declarative language. <br>
-HTML is simple, resilinent and robustness.
+HTML is simple, resilinent and robustness. <br>
-HTML  is capabble of fixing code errors, and missing or mispelled elements
+HTML  is capabble of fixing code errors, and missing or mispelled elements <br>

 <h2>Text Formatting:</h2>